Grizzelbee/ioBroker.dysonairpurifier/readme.md

 ### 0.7.1 (2021-01-xx) (Horizons)
 * (grizzelbee) Fix: [#13](https://github.com/Grizzelbee/ioBroker.dysonairpurifier/issues/13) Filterlifetime is now correctly displayed in hours and percent for devices supporting this
+* (grizzelbee) Fix: [#48](https://github.com/Grizzelbee/ioBroker.dysonairpurifier/issues/48) Fixed countrycodes for UK and USA
-* (grizzelbee) Fix: Removed option to control Fanstate since it corresponds to the state of the fan in auto-mode.
+* (grizzelbee) Fix: Removed option to control Fan state since it corresponds to the state of the fan in auto-mode.
 Controlling it is senseless.
 * (grizzelbee) Upd: Added topic "Controlling your device(s)" to readme

 ### 0.7.0 (2021-01-08) (Afraid of the dark)